KillerOfPie/upkg/README.md

 ## How To Install?

 **For Linux Users**
-- Use the single line installer command line below
+- Use the single line installer command line below (Debian has wget, Red Hat has curl by default)
 - cut and paste in a terminal (you will be asked for sudo):

 ```